triton-inference-server/dali_backend/docs/examples/dali_plugin/README.md

         cp = dali.fn.custom_copy(data)
         return cp

-### Step 3: Inject plugin lib into tritonserver docker image
+### Step 3: Inject the plugin lib into tritonserver docker image

-The `.so` file you have built in the previous step contains the definition of your operation.
+The `.so` file you built in the previous step contains the definition of your operation.
 Therefore, you need to inject it into your tritonserver image, so that DALI would be able to conduct this operation.
-There are multiple ways to achieve that, including mounting (`-v` option), copying (`COPY` directive or `docker cp` command), pick whichever suits you best.
+There are multiple ways to achieve that, including mounting (`-v` option), copying (`COPY` directive or `docker cp` command).

-Here we will assume, that your `.so` library is located at `/models/libcustomcopy.so` path in your tritonserver docker image.
+Here we will assume, that your `.so` library is located at `/models/libcustomcopy.so` in your tritonserver docker image.

 ### Step 4: Update your config file

-DALI Backend will be able to pick up your plugin library, provided that you'll point it out in model configuration.
-In your model repository please add a parameter to the DALI model, listing colon-separated plugin libraries:
+For DALI Backend to be able to use your plugin libraries, you must point to them in the model configuration file.
+Add a `plugin_libs` parameter to the DALI model, with the value being a colon-separated list of paths to plugin libraries:

     parameters: [
         {
             key: "plugin_libs"
-            value: { string_value: "/path/to/libplugin1.so:/another/path/libplugin2.so" }
+            value: { string_value: "/models/libcustomcopy.so:/another/path/libplugin2.so" }
         }
     ]

 You can find an example in `model_repository/mydali/config.pbtxt` file.

-### Step 5: Enjoy custom DALI plugin in Triton
+### Step 5: Enjoy your custom DALI plugin in Triton

 That's all.
 You can now run your server

 ## Remember

-As always in DALI Backend case, remember that `dali.fn.external_source`'s `name` parameter must match with input name provided in `config.pbtxt` file.
+As always in DALI Backend case, remember that `dali.fn.external_source`'s `name` parameter must match the input name provided in `config.pbtxt` file.